 lambda.Start(handler)

-- Serverless Framework, which was one of the first companies that made building and deploying functions easier
+- Serverless Framework β one of the first tools to simplify building and deploying functions

-- AWS CloudFormation (and the Serverless Application Model), which is the AWS specific configuration language
+- AWS CloudFormation (and SAM) β the AWS-native configuration language

-Ideally, I want to use a tool that that doesn’t have a custom domain-specific-language.
-As a developer, I’m most definitely not a YAML expert and I enjoy writing Go.
-If I could pick a tool for my Infrastructure as Code, I’d rather have my entire toolset be Go based because that is what I’m familiar with.
-This is where Pulumi shines.
-It allows me to use the Go toolchain, while still deploying to Amazon Web Services and leveraging all the constructs that exist in the AWS ecosystem.
+I wanted a tool without a custom DSL.
+I’m not a YAML expert, and I enjoy writing Go.
+If I can keep my entire toolset Go-based, that’s ideal.
+This is where Pulumi fits.
+It lets me use the Go toolchain while deploying to Amazon Web Services and leveraging the full AWS ecosystem.
 All the services, the DynamoDB table, and the SQS queues are deployed using Pulumi.
-The code below walks through how you create a DynamoDB table using the Pulumi Go SDK.
-For clarity, I’ve removed the “tags” you can add to AWS resources but you can find the complete code on GitHub.
+Here’s how you create a DynamoDB table with the Pulumi Go SDK (tags removed for clarity β full code on GitHub):

 package main